cf512/MusicNewsScraper/README.md

 # MusicNewsScraper
-a commenting app for news articles scraped from DigitalMusicNews.com
+an app that scrapes news articles from DigitalMusicNews.com and allows you to comment on them